Rainymood/rainymood.github.io/_pages/about.md

 Hi 👋

-My name is Jan Meppe and I'm an Amsterdam-based data scientist / software engineer.
+My name is Jan Meppe and I am a Machine Learning Engineer at [Snappet](https://www.snappet.org/), an Edtech startup.

 I am passionate about using data to make better decisions.